If you want more muscle mass than you have right now, but you can only train twice a week, this 2-day full-body workout routine will get the job done.

 If I only want to go to the gym twice a week to lift weights does the amount of time spent need to be at least 2-3 hours each session?

-The length of time it takes to get a decent workout in will depend a lot on the lifter, what that workout consists of, and how much work they need to continue making progress.
+The length of time it takes for an effective workout will depend a lot on the lifter, what that workout consists of, and how much work they need to continue making progress.

 In most cases, a 2-3 hour workout is going to be too much.
 If someone needs to be in the gym lifting weights for 2-3 hours to fit everything in, they’d be better off with a strength training program that involves a higher frequency of training.